Hampi (film): Release

 The film was released on 17 November 2017.
-The film was later released on streaming platform ZEE5.
+It was later released on streaming platform ZEE5.

 Reception

 Box office

-On the box office, Hampi grossed over approximately ₹12 crore.
+At the box office, Hampi grossed over approximately ₹12 crore.

 Critical reception

 Mihir Bhanage of The Times of India rated the film 3 out of 5 stars.
-He praised cinematography, philosophy an performances but criticised the story.
-Blessy Chettiar of Cinestaan described the film as a genuine attempt of story, screenplay and dialogue writer Aditi Moghe Ulhas Shirke of MarathiMovieWorld rated it 3.5/5 praising cinematography and theme.
+He praised the cinematography, philosophy and performances but criticised the story.
+Blessy Chettiar of Cinestaan described the film as a genuine attempt of story, screenplay and dialogue writer Aditi Moghe.
+Ulhas Shirke of MarathiMovieWorld rated it 3.5/5, praising the cinematography and theme.
 Zee News and Maharashtra Times rated it 3/5.
-Ganesh Matkari writing for the Pune Mirror rated it 2.5 put of 5 and praised it production design and criticised its lack of story placing it between romantic comedy and travel film.
-Film journalist Amol Parchure praised cinematography and music and criticised lack of depth in some characters.
+Ganesh Matkari writing for the Pune Mirror rated it 2.5 out of 5, praised its production design and criticised its lack of story placing it between romantic comedy and travel film.
+Film journalist Amol Parchure praised the cinematography and music and criticised the lack of depth in some characters.
 He rated it 2.5/5.